ExpressLRS/Docs/docs/software/switch-config.md

 ### Every time I change switch mode in Lua, it changes back!

-The switch mode can only be changed when a receiver is not connnected, to ensure a consistency between the RX and TX's interpretetation of the switch data.
+The switch mode can only be changed when a receiver is not connected, to ensure a consistency between the RX and TX's interpretation  of the switch data.
 Power down your receiver, wait for the "Telemetry Lost" callout, and the switch mode change will stick.